Moscow State School 57: Enrollment

 The school has a total enrollment of over a thousand students, entering first, eighth and ninth grade.

 Admission to elementary school is competitive and based on test results of the students previously enrolled in the school's tuition-based mandatory preschool program.

 In 2015, the admission committee considered over a thousand applicants for 130 positions.
 By maintaining good standing the students can guarantee their further education in the school's general track middle and high school.

 School 57 has general track classes along with its specialized programs and holds a separate admission process for specialized classes in mathematics, humanities and biology, a joint project of the school and the Faculty of Bioengineering and Bioinformatics of Moscow State University.
 The admission committee considers a few hundred applicants for 20–25 places in each class.

 School 57 launches two math classes each year, with four- and three-year curriculums, each admitting around 20–25 students who have demonstrated the best problem-solving abilities during the application process.
 The school organizes free preparatory courses that help interested students to develop said abilities.
 A portfolio that includes prizes from math competitions can strengthen an application.

 Academics

 Students in the specialized classes receive extensive training in their areas of expertise, often covering college-level material in their junior and senior years.
 Graduates of the specialized classes often go on to pursue college degrees in Russia's best universities, including the Higher School of Economics, Moscow State University, and the Moscow Institute of Physics and Technology.

 Physics classes

 One of the faculties in the school.
-Best specialists in STEM subjects are working with students from 8th to 11th grade in order to make them able to win All-Russian Olimpiad of schoolchildren.
-Academic curriculum includes advanced calculus (differentiation, integration, number theory, eyc), advanced mechanics, optics, molecular theory as well as English language for academic purposes.
+The specialists in STEM subjects work with students from 8th to 11th grade to prepare them for the All-Russian Olympiad of schoolchildren.
+The academic curriculum includes calculus (differentiation, integration, number theory, etc.), advanced mechanics, optics, molecular theory as well as the English language for academic purposes.